Your guide to parenting a stubborn child (minus the confusion)

 I decided something- even if I wanted to do it, I was pretty sure not to make another sandwich for her.
 But I also knew she would refuse to touch the sandwich as those didn’t meet her shape-related specifications.”

 This might be your story, as well!
 No wonder simple requests or gentle reprimands will collapse into power struggles, in which no reasoning will persuade an angry kid to compromise.
-Kids with a strong-willed will refuse to respond to any of your “go-to” discipline tricks.
+Kids with a strong-willed will refuse to respond to any of your “go-to” discipline tricks and that is where how to deal with a stubborn child comes in.
 While their stubbornness might serve them well in the future to some extent, it offers you a lot of challenges when you’re trying to teach them what is right and what is wrong.
-Parenting a highly sensitive and stubborn child is challenging but not impossible.
-And so we have come up with few ways to deal with your strong-willed child and help him learn right from wrong.
+Parenting a highly sensitive child and how to deal with a stubborn child is challenging but not impossible.
+And so we have come up with a few ways to deal with your strong-willed child and help him learn right from wrong.

 8 ways of parenting a stubborn child